PRBonn/visual-crop-row-navigation/README.md

 	<img src="/img/vs_poster.png" alt="visualservoing" width="850" title="visualservoing"/>
 </div>

-In this paper, we propose a framework tailored for navigation in row-crop fields by exploiting the regular crop-row structure present in the fields.
+In this project, we propose a framework tailored for navigation in row-crop fields by exploiting the regular crop-row structure present in the fields.
 Our approach uses only the images from on-board cameras without the need for performing explicit localization or maintaining a map of the field.